tillbiskup/labinform-eln/docs/introduction.rst

 So why yet another open-source ELN?
 What makes the LabInform ELN different?
 We believe that it fills a gap left by the other solutions we are aware of.
 Besides that, isn't it part of science to share one's ideas and thoughts hoping that they may be useful for others to build upon?
 Therefore, we not only present an open-source ELN that we think is useful for others as well, but we describe in more detail all the underlying decisions and design principles.
 Eventually, every implementation is an ephemeral and unimportant detail.
 What matters are the underlying ideas and structures -- and of course their implementation in a working system.

-Enough said, take a look at the :doc:`concepts of the LabInform ELN <concepts>` on the next page -- or simply hit the "next" button below -- and convince yourself.
+Enough said, take a look at the :doc:`concepts of the LabInform ELN <concepts>` described on the next page -- or simply hit the "next" button below -- and convince yourself.